orskoven/risking_open_source_llm_in_critical_infrastructure_-_a_secure_and_privacy_minded_approach/README.md

 Assesing the risk of any system, including LLM's requires a systematic and widely recognised and standardised approach.
 The risk assesment will hence be conducted by applying a ISO35000 compliant risk assement methodology, which can be translated into actionable ISO27001 compliant controls.

-To make MLSDLC, risk assement and controls as real as possible, the study will include a Proof-of-concept (PoC).
+To make MLSDLC, risk assement and controls as real as possible, the study will include a Proof-of-concept (PoC) of suggested Automated code policy and security compliance script in bash.

-The proof of concept will implement an open sourced model into an agentic AI application for handling information tasks.